 As mentioned earlier in this article, inflammation is part of the healing process.
 Sometimes, reducing inflammation is helpful, though not always necessary.

-NSAIDs include naproxen, ibuprofen, and aspirin.
+Examples of NSAIDs include naproxen, ibuprofen, and aspirin.

-Corticosteroids, such as cortisol are anti-inflammatory; they prevent a number of mechanisms involved in inflammation.
+Corticosteroids, such as cortisol, are a class of steroid hormones that prevent a number of mechanisms involved in inflammation.

 There are two sets of corticosteroids: